ilovehotcakes/ESP32-Yun/README.md

 2. If you prefer to manually assemble the PCB, please refer to the schematic and bom.
 3. If you prefer to have the PCB assembled by JLCPCB(additional cost), download the pick-and-place and bom files, and toggle **"PCB Assembly"**.
 Click on **"Confirm"** to go the next page.
 4. Upload the bom and pick-and-place files.
 Click **"Process BOM & CPL"** and **"Continue"** when the error pops up.
 The error is for the missing connectors which will need to be manually solder once the PCBs arrive.
-5. Solder the connectors and separate the AS5600 break-off board from the main board.
+5. Solder connectors J1-J4 and separate the AS5600 break-off board from the main board.
 6. Connect the stepper motor to the **"motor"** connector, power supply to the **"pwr"** connector, and AS5600 breakoff board to the **"encoder"** connector.
 <p align="center">
     <img src="https://github.com/ilovehotcakes/ESP32-Motorcover/blob/pcb-v1.0/images/electronics/v1_1/v1_1_top.png" width="400"/>